Canada

 Having said so, over 3,000 people have hiked the entire trail so far from Tobermory to Niagara.
 It usually takes one month and a half to complete it.
 My friend knows a man who has done this as a fundraiser.

 Although the Bruce trail is a continuous footpath, it gets moved occasionally due to land development and private ownership.
-Where the land is not owned by the province or the Bruce Trail Conservancy, the trespassing for the Bruce trail hikers has to be officially approved by land owners.
+Where the land is not owned by the province or the Bruce Trail Conservancy, the trespassing for the Bruce Trail hikers has to be officially approved by land owners.

 I found out about this specific hiking route from their 'Inspirational Hikes'.
-We did an entire suggested loop of 11.5 km / 7 miles, but one can only make a smaller loop located within Limehouse Conservation Area (about 2.5 km / 1.5 miles).
+We did an entire suggested loop of 11.5 km / 7 miles, but one can only make a smaller loop located within the Limehouse Conservation Area (about 2.5 km / 1.5 miles).

 I really liked the fissures and crevices, especially a place called ''Hole in the Wall" where you can actually squeeze yourself through the crack.